Do you recognise these logos?

-With the 5 controls I've mentioned above being fully implemented at your organisation, you'll have prevented a large number of competent cyber criminals from gaining access to your data as well as reducing the overall threat by 80%.
+With the five controls I've mentioned above being fully implemented at your organisation, you'll have prevented many competent cyber criminals from gaining access to your data and reduced the overall threat by 80%.

 What can Cyber Essentials do for your organisation?

 So why else would someone want these logos on their website?
 To understand this on a deeper level, we need to dive into the benefits of Cyber Essentials, which can bring value to your organisation in different ways.

-I've already mentioned the 80% reduction in cyber threat but another major benefit of Cyber Essentials is enhancing your reputation.
+I've already mentioned the 80% reduction in cyber threats, but another significant benefit of Cyber Essentials is enhancing your reputation.

-Customers and clients will come onto your website and see the logo and know their data is in safe hands.
-Believe me, they will have more respect for you because you showed respect to their data.
+Customers and clients will come onto your website, see the logo, and know their data is safe.
+They will have more respect for you because you showed respect for their data.

 Cyber Essentials can also help you land those government contracts you've always hoped for.

 This is a goal for many ambitious organisations, but legally you need to be Cyber Essentials certified.
 It is a requirement to be able to bid for and land a government contract.

-To further understand the benefits, feel free to check out '10 surprising benefits of Cyber Essentials'.
+To further understand the advantages, check out 10 surprising benefits of Cyber Essentials.

 The Cyber Essentials Process

-Now that you understand what the logos mean, let's talk about how you can go about getting those logos onto your own organisation's website.
+Now that you understand what the logos mean, let's talk about how you can get those logos onto your own organisation's website.

 Getting the Cyber Essentials logos on your website is a four-step process: